Top 10 Observability Tools in 2026: APM Platforms Compared

 Pricing: Open source free, Grafana Cloud from $49/month

-Market Position: Standard cloud-native monitoring stack, 2.43% adoption
+Market Position: Standard cloud-native metrics stack, 2.43% adoption

 Pricing: Free (infrastructure costs apply)